Born Again (comics): Plot

 Nurse Lois offers to testify against the Kingpin in exchange for a reduced sentence, but Kingpin has her killed by a bodyguard accompanying Urich when the reporter attempts to interview her in jail.
 Having failed to draw Murdock out of hiding, the Kingpin orders Nuke to fly to Hell's Kitchen and make a general assault on the neighborhood to send a message.
 From a helicopter, Nuke shoots dozens of civilians and destroys the diner where Murdock works.
 Appearing as Daredevil for the first time since his apartment was destroyed, he is left with no choice but to kill both Nuke and his pilot to avoid further civilian deaths.
 However, Nuke survives his attack, and the Avengers take him into custody.

 Captain America, disturbed that Nuke has a U.S. flag tattooed on his face, investigates his background.
 When the military authorities give him evasive answers, he breaks into top-secret records and discovers Nuke is the only surviving test subject of several attempts to recreate Project: Rebirth, the project that enhanced the Captain's own body.
 Nuke breaks free from custody in the same base.
 Captain America stops him, but the Kingpin gives the order to kill Nuke.
 The military shoots Nuke.
 Having heard of Nuke's escape while stealing money from Kingpin's drug importers to rebuild the diner, Daredevil grabs Nuke from Captain America and takes him to the Daily Bugle, hoping to get him to testify about the Kingpin.
-He is not fast enough, and Nuke apparently dies on Urich's desk before he can provide any evidence.
+He is not fast enough, and Nuke dies during the trip to the newspaper before he can provide any evidence.

 Trying to get Nuke back from Daredevil, Captain America stumbles upon one of the hitmen sent to kill Nuke.
 The hitman names the Kingpin as being behind Nuke's assault on Hell's Kitchen, setting off a wave of lawsuits.
 Although the Kingpin is able to fight off most of the charges, his public image as an honest and respectable businessman is shattered, and his lieutenants lose confidence in him.
 His obsession unabated, he disregards Captain America's role and plans for revenge on Murdock instead.
 As for Murdock, he lives happily in Hell's Kitchen with Karen and continues to fight for justice in his neighborhood.